 Participants should answer each of the following questions.
 The content bullets are organized by suggested content to guide responses, but participants must decide where to focus their answers.
-The individual answers to the three questions do not have a word limit; however, the aggregate response to these questions must not exceed 15 pages when printed using standard 8.5 x 11 paper with 1" margins (top, bottom, left, and right) and 12-point or larger font size.
+The individual answers to the three questions do not have a word limit; however, the aggregate response to these questions must not exceed 15 pages when printed using standard 8.5 x 11 paper with 1" margins (top, bottom, left, and right) with font not smaller than 12 point.
 Save the Technical Narrative in a single PDF file using the following convention for the title:

-"TeamName TechnicalNarrative".
+"TeamName_TechnicalNarrative".
 Images, figures, graphs, footnotes, and cited references must be included in the 15-page limit of your Technical Narrative.
 Expert reviewers will score the questions based on the content you have provided that conforms to the previously described limits.